GovStackWorkingGroup/sandbox-usecase-usct-backend/docs/main.md

 ## Password/Secret

-According to best practices, storing passwords in Git is not recommended.
+In line with best practices, storing passwords in Git is discouraged.

-Some of the passwords or secrets could be found in [Confluence](https://govstack-global.atlassian.net/wiki/spaces/DEMO/pages/338690049/Passwords).
+Some passwords or secrets can be found in [Confluence](https://govstack-global.atlassian.net/wiki/spaces/DEMO/pages/338690049/Passwords).

+Please generate your own passwords or secrets, or reach out to the building block vendor for assistance.